Free ebook with everything you need to know about Psilocybin

 To offer support, resources, and environments for people to heal and grow with psilocybin journeys.

 We thank you for trusting us to share our teachers with you.

 “I am grateful to be a mushroom servant and for the opportunity to work with journeyers from all walks of life.
 Thank you for your trust in my service.”

-I am a listener, spaceholder and confidant for those who feel called to share their stories, struggles and secrets.
-For as long as I can remember, people have trusted me with their innermost feelings and thoughts.
+I am a listener, spaceholder, and confidant for those who want to share their stories, struggles, and secrets.
+People have trusted me with their innermost feelings and thoughts for as long as I can remember.

 I spent many months traveling through India and Southeast Asia, learning from inspiring teachers and deepening my yoga and meditation practice.

-I am honored to share what I’ve learned with others and to create spaces where people can experience themselves as innocent, vulnerable children once again.
+I am honored to share what I’ve learned with others and create spaces where people can experience themselves as innocent, vulnerable children again.

 In my free time, I enjoy learning new ways to enrich my ability to serve people.
-I have studied Trauma-Informed Plant Medicine with Atira Tan and as an End of Life Doula with INELDA.
-I’m currently undergoing a 3-year Somatic Experiencing Training.
+I have studied Trauma-Informed Plant Medicine with Atira Tan and as an End-of-Life Doula with INELDA.
+I am a Somatic Experiencing Practitioner trained by Somatic Experiencing International.

 I am grateful to be a mushroom servant and for the opportunity to work with journeyers from all walks of life.
 Thank you for your trust in my service.